PBLab/neural_collision_detection/docs/ongoing.rst

 Ongoing Work
 ------------

+* I tried re-running the analysis pipeline on the two layer II/III neurons that show a very low number of collisions (507 and 131) and it seems that this result stands.
+Not sure what to make of it.

+* In ``show_collisions_dist.py`` I tried to look at the cumulative sum of the collisions, to see if I detect any pattern in the distributions of neurons in different layers, but I couldn't find such.
+The average running sum of the neurons in II/III vs. the rest also didn't reveal much.

+* I completed the work on the first figure and the two supplemental figures that accompany it - one of the computational pipeline and the other of the different type of toy neuron that tests the collision numbers.
+The code is now in ``src/article_utils/`` while the data it uses and generates is in ``results/for_article``.

 * I detected a bug in the topological distance caluclation - I wasn't handling correctly the cases in which there's a large jump between one point to the next one, which caused the calculated distance values to be way too big.